broxtopd/SFM-Processing/README.md

 The fourth and fifth steps are to correct for remaining tilt and potentially gentle warping in the SfM model (using the 'dewarp_model.py' script) using a low-order polynomial fit remove general distortion in the SfM point cloud.
 First (step 4), remove tilting by applying a first order polynomial correction to the point clouds.
-Then (step 5), remove gentle warping by applying a second order polynomial correction to the point clouds.
-If dealing with snow, this script needs to have a first guess snow depth map because it is effectively clamping the
+Then (step 5), remove any warping of the SfM data by applying a second order polynomial correction to the point clouds.
+If dealing with snow, this script needs to have a first guess snow depth map because it effectively clamps the
 SfM model to the reference model ground cloud (plus the first guess difference map).